-7. Credit Risk:

-Qualitative a) The general qualitative disclosure requirement with respect to credit risk, including: disclosure i) Definitions of past With a view to strengthening credit discipline and bring classification due and impaired (for and provisioning regulation in line with international standard, a phase accounting purposes); unting purposes); wise program for classification and provisioning was undertaken b the Bank as per Bangladesh Bank circulars issued from time to time.
+7. Credit Risk: Qualitative The general qualitative disclosure requirement with respect to credit risk, including: disclosure With a view to strengthening credit discipline and bring classification i) Definitions of past due and impaired (for and provisioning regulation in line with international standard, a phase accounting purposes); wise program for classification and provisioning was undertaken by the Bank as per Bangladesh Bank circulars issued from time to time.
 In this regard, all the loans and advances are grouped into four categories for the purpose of classification, namely (i) Continuous Loan, (ii) Demand Loan, (iii) Fixed Term Loan and (iv) Short-term Agricultural and Micro Credit.
-They are classified as follow: A Continuous Loan, Demand Loan, Fixed Term Loan or any installment(s)/part of installment(s) of a Fixed Term Loan which will remain past due/overdue for a period of 03 (three) months or beyond but less than 09 (nine) months, the entire loan will be put into the "Sub-standard (SS)".
+They are classified as follow: A Continuous Loan, Demand Loan, Fixed Term Loan or any installment(s)/part of installment(s) of a Fixed Term Loan which will remain past due/overdue for a period of 03 (three) months or beyond but less than 09 (nine) months, the entire loan will be put into the "Substandard (SS)".
 A Continuous Loan, Demand Loan, Fixed Term Loan or any installment(s)/part of installment(s) of a Fixed Term Loan which will remain past due/overdue for a period of 09 (nine) months or beyond but less than 12 (twelve) months, the entire loan will be put into the "Doubtful (DF)".
-Doubtful (D1).
-A Continuous loan, Demand loan, Fixed Term Loan or any installment(s)/part of installment(s) of a Fixed Term Loan which will remain past due/overdue for a period of 12 (twelve) months or beyond, • • • • • • • • • • • • • • • • • • • • the entire loan will be put into the "Bad/Loss (B/L)" I am have to be treated as definited how as many of 500 C \ C Loans have to be treated as defaulted loan as per section 5(GaGa) of the Banking Companies Act, 1991 and to be reported accordingly as per formats given in BRPD Circular No.08 dated August 02, 2015.
+A Continuous loan, Demand loan, Fixed Term Loan or any installment(s)/part of installment(s) of a Fixed Term Loan which will remain past due/overdue for a period of 12 (twelve) months or beyond, the entire loan will be put into the "Bad/Loss (B/L)" Loans have to be treated as defaulted loan as per section 5(GaGa) of the Banking Companies Act, 1991 and to be reported accordingly as per formats given in BRPD Circular No.08 dated August 02, 2015.
 In this regard, a portion of the "Sub-standard (SS)" loans will be reported as defaulted loan.
 In case of any installment(s) or part of installment(s) of a Fixed Term Loan is not repaid within the fixed expiry date, the amount of unpaid installment(s) will be treated as past due/overdue after six months of the expiry date.
 Short-term Agricultural and Micro Credit will be considered irregular if it is not repaid within the due date as stipulated in the loans agreement are classified as under: